ocadotechnology/jsh/README.md

 	beetroot
 	>

 It's also possible for the completion function to return a dictionary.
-In this case, the values are used as the descriptions in the help output.
+In this case, the keys are the possible completions and the corresponding values are used as the descriptions in the help output.

 If you want more fine-grained control over the input loop, you can separate out reading the command and running it: